-An abundance of terrain awaits you right outside the door of the Ymir Ski Touring Lodge.
-The Lodge is perfectly located to catch the sun at around 9am in the morning and the
+An abundance of terrain awaits you right outside the door of the Lodge.
+Perfectly located to catch the sun at around 9am in the morning and the

 December – January expect -10C to -15C and knee deep trailbreaking.